blargoner/blargoner.github.com/index.md

 ## Software

 I write software for [work][covera] and [pleasure][github].
 I particularly enjoy web development.
-Recent projects include a JavaScript [library][jshue] for Philips Hue and a toy [implementation][lambda] of the lambda calculus in Haskell.
 I also do freelance technical editing from time to time.
 Here are some books I edited:

 - [A Programmer's Introduction to Mathematics, 2nd ed][books.pim] by Jeremy Kun (2020)
 - [Reliable JavaScript][books.reliablejs] by Larry Spencer and Seth Richards (2015)